 Alternative: Hamama microgreen kit

 If you’re having trouble starting your own microgreen garden, then Hamama microgreen trays are a great option.
 They come with a “seed quilt” pre-packed with the green variety of your choice and you simply add water to the tray.
 Then sit back and watch your greens grow.
-You can learn more about Hamama and purchase a kit here.
+You can learn more about Hamama and purchase a kit here, you can also find it on Amazon.

 The most common problem faced by microgreen growers is fungus.
 Spraying water excessively onto the growing surface can encourage mold growth, which will ruin a crop.
 For this reason, some growers prefer bottom watering– using a growing tray with drainage holes and letting water infiltrate up from a solid tray below that has been filled with water.